ShymaPBhattacharjee/devTinder/homework.md

 - create a POST /signUp API tp add data to the database
 - Push some documents using API calls from postman
 - Handling error with try catch

+Episode-07 : Diving into API s :

+- Difference b/ JSON and javascript objects
+- Add the express.json middleware to my app
+- Make our /signUp API dynamic to recieve data from the end user
+-